thomasWeise/aitoa/book/structure/searchSpace/README.md

 In our JSSP example, we have developed the class `JSSPCandidateSolution` given in [@lst:JSSPCandidateSolution] to represent the data of a Gantt chart (candidate solution).
 It can easily be interpreted by the user and we have defined a suitable objective function for it in [@lst:JSSPMakespanObjectiveFunction].
-Yet, it is not that clear how we can efficiently create such solutions, especially feasible ones, let alone how to *search* in the space of Gantt charts.
+Yet, it is not that clear how we can efficiently create such solutions, especially feasible ones, let alone how to *search* in the space of Gantt charts.^[Of course, there are many algorithms that can do that and we could discover one if we think about it for a bit, but here we take the educational route where we investigate the full scenario with $\searchSpace\neq\solutionSpace$.]
 What we would like to have is a *search space*&nbsp;$\searchSpace$, which can represent the possible candidate solutions of the problem in a more machine-tangible, algorithm-friendly way.
-While comprehensive overviews about different such search spaces for the JSSP can be found in [@CGT1996ATSOJSSPUGAIR, @W2013GAFSSPAS; @A2010RIGAFTJSPACS], we here focus only on one single idea which I find particularly appealing.
+While comprehensive overviews about different such search spaces for the JSSP can be found in [@CGT1996ATSOJSSPUGAIR, @W2013GAFSSPAS; @A2010RIGAFTJSPACS, @YN1997GAFJSSP], we here develop only one single idea which I find particularly appealing.

 #### Idea: 1-dimensional Encoding

+Imagine you would like to construct a Gantt chart as candidate solution for a given JSSP instance.
+How would you do that?
+Well, we know that each of the $\jsspJobs$&nbsp;jobs has $\jsspMachines$&nbsp;sub-jobs, one for each machine.
+We could simply begin by choosing one job and placing its first sub-job on the machine to which it belongs, i.e., write it into the Gantt chart.
+Then we again pick a job, take the first not-yet-scheduled sub-job of this job, and "add" it to the end of the row of its corresponding machine in the Gantt chart.
+Of course, we cannot pick a job whose sub-jobs all have already be assigned.
+We can continue doing this until all jobs are assigned &ndash; and we will get a valid solution.

+This solution is defined by the order in which we chose the jobs.
-One idea is to encode the two-dimensional structure&nbsp;$\solutionSpace$ in a simple linear string of integer numbers.
+Such an order can be described as a simple, linear string of job IDs, i.e., of integer numbers.
-The numbers could identify the order in which jobs should be assigned to machines.
-If we process such a string from the beginning to the end and step-by-step assign the jobs, we would get a feasible Gantt chart as result.
+If we process such a string from the beginning to the end and step-by-step assign the jobs, we get a feasible Gantt chart as result.

 The encoding and corresponding representation mapping can best be described by an example.
 In the demo instance, we have&nbsp;$\jsspMachines=5$ machines and&nbsp;$\jsspJobs=4$ jobs.